carbon-design-system/carbon/examples/nextjs/README.md

 ## Getting Started

-First, run the development server:
+First, run `yarn` or `npm install` and then run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```

+Ensure that you have executed `yarn build` or `npm run build` in the root directory of your project before run `yarn dev` or `npm run dev`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.